StDensity/Microsoft-Rewards-Automation/README.md

 2. Use auto_search_full_auto_toggle.py for non GUI method.
 It switches between PC and Mobile automatically.
 3. auto_search_full_manual_toggle.py for non GUI manual PC and Mobile switch.

-Bascally just use the 1 or second method.
+Bascally just use the first or second method.
 Any improvements or bugs, let me know.
 Good Day :)